Read more posts by this author.

 Always assume your prospects are busy.
 A ton of activities fill up their days.
 So, why should they remember the date you said you were launching a product they need.
 It is up to you to remind them that they can now go to the store or log in to an e-commerce portal to make the purchase.

 Therefore, on the day your product hits the shelves, send out another email to your prospects.
-Include the image or video of your offering, add a store locator button, along with social media sharing buttons.
+Include the image or your offering, add a store locator button, along with social media sharing buttons.
 You must provide prospects with avenues to spread the word that your product is now available for purchase.
 Also, embed a direct link in case they want to buy your offering right away.

 Look at Apple’s store launch email.
 While the layout and imagery grab your attention, this template contains all relevant information like "Find a Store" CTA and a clean and crisp layout.
 It also highlights salient features of the product and uses detailed imagery to give you a feel of what the product looks like.